|Editorial by Wes Wood

 -- this is a Public Health policy goal.

 After two decades of modern tattoo regulation the effectiveness, the goal of tattoo and piercing (T&P) infection control regulation has been completely forgotten because there is no evaluation step in the process of administering Public Health Policy.
-There is no concern or interest in reducing infection rates.
+There is no concern or interest in reducing infection rates they are so low.

 The effectiveness that is demonstrated for regulations is: how effective the regulations are at being enforced, not their effect on infection rates.
 Once regulations are passed the enforcement becomes the effort as if it were a cause and effect, as if an increase in effective Tattoo/Piercing monitoring for standards practice results in a corresponding decrease in infection rates.
 But this correlation lacks supporting evidence and to my knowledge has never been evaluated.

 If there were a cause and effect link between tattoo/piercing application and infection rates, we would expect, though not require, a dosage link: the more tattoos the greater the number of infections.
 However, the opposite seems to be true.